As viewed by evangelical Christians

 Satanists is widespread.
 Religiously based Lynching, attempted mass stoning, shootings, common assaults,

-have been documented in North America in recent years.
+have been documented in North America during the late 20th century.
 The root cause of such

 criminal acts is often the belief that all non-Christian religions are Satanic.